 Summer of Love concert pits San Francisco against promoter

-This artist's rendering, released by the San Francisco Recreation and Parks Department, is what the Conservatory of Flowers in Golden Gate Park will look like when it is illuminated with psychedelic lighting in tribute to the 50th anniversary of the Summer of Love.
-The city's Recreation and Park Department announced this week it will host the "Surrealistic Summer Solstice," a four-hour jam "featuring over 40 legendary musicians" on June 21, 2017, followed by a lighting of the Victorian-era glass greenhouse that will remain through October.
+Plans for a free concert in Golden Gate Park to mark the iconic summer's 50th anniversary have turned into a war of words between the city of San Francisco and an independent concert promoter.
+The city's Recreation and Park Department announced this week it will host the "Surrealistic Summer Solstice ," a four-hour jam "featuring over 40 legendary musicians" on June 21.
+The lineup includes members of Jefferson Airplane, the Grateful Dead and other bands of that era, who will perform in front of the park's landmark Conservatory of Flowers.

 Add your comments below